cwmdo/docker-php5-nginx/README.md

 ```

 ## Database
 This container is meant to be run in tandem with a database container, make sure you link this container with a database container assigned the alias ```db```.
-This is how you echo the connection details in your PHP App:
+Here's how it can be used to conigure your app to connect to your database:
 ```
 # Echoes the database hostname
 $db_host = $_SERVER["DB_ADDR"];